Gereon Goldmann: Missionary

 In early 1954, Goldmann went to Japan to head the parish of St Elizabeth in the poverty-ridden Itabashi district of Tokyo.
 Between 1954 and 1961, he turned to ragpicking to sustain his parish, but eventually collected enough money to establish a foundation for education.
 He built two churches, numerous houses, hospitals, a holiday centre for families, and a community centre.
 For his efforts, in 1965 he was honoured by Emperor Hirohito and business executive Tadashi Adachi with the Order of Good Deeds, the highest award bestowed by the state for social work.
-He continued his charitable works in Japan and eventually extended these to India as well.
+In 1975, he founded the St. Gregory Institute for Church Music and Liturgy in Tokyo.
+He continued his charitable works in Japan and eventually extended these to India as well, spending almost 30 years working with the Carmelites in Kerala.

 Later life and death

 In poor health, precipitated by a chronic heart condition, Goldmann returned to Germany in 1994, where he remained until his death.
 Fr.
 Goldmann died on 26 July 2003 at the Franciscan monastery in Fulda, aged 86.